UkDopham/NetworkProject/README.md

 # NetworkProject
 Projet Network fait par Lionel, Eliott, Antoine et Alexandre IOS1 Installation :
-No libary should be download to run this program properly To run this programm you need
+No libary should be download to run this program properly.

+To run this program you need to run script.py with Python.